wenjing7989/CNN-GTSRB/README.md

 # CNN-GTSRB
 A simple CNN for the German Traffic Sign Recognition Benchmark(GTSRB).
-Dependencies:
+## Dependencies:
 Numpy, scipy
 Lasagne
 Theano
+## Usage

-get_data.sh download data.
-Run 'sh get_data.sh' in terminal if you are in linux system. training.py use training data and output model to use in finalTest.py
+1.Download data: "get_data.sh", run 'sh get_data.sh' in terminal if you are in linux system.
+2.Train the model: "training.py"
+3.Test: "finalTest.py", use the saved model from training.py